 Maik Gehloff, Acting Chair

-Thomas Tannert, Associate Professor, Canada Research Chair Hybrid Wood Structures Engineering, BC Leadership Chair in Tall Wood and Hybrid Structures Engineering
+Thomas Tannert, Professor, Canada Research Chair Hybrid Wood Structures Engineering, BC Leadership Chair in Tall Wood and Hybrid Structures Engineering

 Guido Wimmers, Associate Professor